 However, it now might seem that our success in restructuring the haplogroup table actually produces a conundrum precisely in the part of the Hamitic table that we seem to have identified so thoroughly: Haplogroup E!
-The problem is this: in §4.24.2 and §4.34.3 we were able to assign all four of the "sons" of Ham to at least one subfamily of Afro-Asiatic, all of which are identified with sections of Haplogroup E. However, this leaves no opportunity for all of the other branching that occurs in the new Hamitic tree, since Haplogroup E is simply one side branch of the tree, several steps down from Ham himself.
+The problem is this: in sections 4.2 and 4.3 we were able to assign all four of the "sons" of Ham to at least one subfamily of Afro-Asiatic, all of which are identified with sections of Haplogroup E. However, this leaves no opportunity for all of the other branching that occurs in the new Hamitic tree, since Haplogroup E is simply one side branch of the tree, several steps down from Ham himself.
 Logically Haplogroup E should have descended from only one of Ham's sons.
 Are any of our four identifications uncertain?
 No, the identification of all four is quite solid!

-However, as we saw in §33 and its subsections, the Table of Nations was evidently not intended to cover all the nations of the earth that existed at the time it was written, only those that were nearby and known to the people of Israel.
-It is also not necessary to assume that the Hamitic names in the third column of Table 2 are actually Ham's sons, but simply the descendant nations of Ham (or their eponymous founders) that were nearby and known to the Israelites.
-And if the theory presented in this article is valid, this would require that these four nations, as well as the speakers of the Niger-Congo languages, all descended from a single (unnamed) descendant of Ham, the founder of Haplogroup E!
+However, as we saw in section 3 and its subsections, the Table of Nations was evidently not intended to cover all the nations of the earth that existed at the time it was written, only those that were nearby and known to the people of Israel.
+It is also not necessary to assume that the Hamitic names in the third column of Table 2 are Noah's grandsons, but simply the descendant nations of Ham (or their eponymous founders) that were nearby and known to the Israelites.
+And apparently these four nations all descended from the founder of Haplogroup E!
 Thus all of the branching between Ham and Haplogroup E would not have been included in the table, and in fact many more nations descended from Ham than just these four, as we shall see below.
-So our apparent conundrum is resolvable.
+So our apparent conundrum is not a conundrum at all!